baggepinnen/Hyperopt.jl/README.md

 f(x,a,b=true;c=10) = sum(@. x + (a-3)^2 + (b ?
 10 : 20) + (c-100)^2) # Function to minimize

 # Main macro.
-The first argument to the for loop is always interpreted as the number of iterations
+The first argument to the for loop is always interpreted as the number of iterations (except for hyperband optimizer)
 ho = @hyperopt for i=50,
             sampler = RandomSampler(), # This is default if none provided a = LinRange(1,5,1000),